-Once again Essex County Council has organised a collective energy switching scheme with support from iChoosr, for people and businesses who want to cut their energy bills.
+Once again Essex County Council has organised a collective energy switching initiative for people and businesses who want to cut their energy bills.

-Residents have from 3 December 2014 until 2 February 2015 to register their interest (without any obligation) in switching their energy supplier through the scheme.
+Residents have until 2 February 2015 to register their interest (without any obligation) in switching their energy supplier through the scheme.

 It's a free, easy and secure way to cut your energy bill without wasting time comparing prices on comparison sites.